 Introduction and Overview

 The Marine Strategy Framework Directive (2008/56/EC) (MSFD) is implemented in six-year cycles.
 The forthcoming reporting requirements in 2018 require Member States (MS) to update the initial assessments of their marine waters.
-The Commission (COM) has highlighted the need for increased regional cooperation, coordination and harmonisation in the implementation of the MSFD.
+The Commission (COM) has highlighted the need for increased regional cooperation, coordination and harmonisation in the implementation of the MSFD (Art.
+6).
 In response, regional "roof reports" are being prepared that provide information on pressures, impacts and state of the marine environment at a regional level.
 These can be used by Member States to fulfil some of the reporting requirements for MSFD, complemented by national assessments where needed.

 For the Black Sea marine region, Bulgaria (BG) and Romania (RO) have agreed to prepare this regional Roof Report that provides coordinated assessments of commonly-agreed indicators between both Member States in a harmonized way ("Part A" of the reporting).
 Aspects not addressed in the Roof Report will be prepared and reported nationally ("Part B" of the reporting), which will cover indicators that are not (yet) harmonised between the two countries.

-The current document has been prepared under Phase III of the Support Contract ENV.D2/FRA/2012/0017.
+The current document has been prepared under Phase III of the Support Contract ENV.D2/FRA/2012/0017 (project “Technical and administrative support for the joint implementation of the Marine Strategy Framework Directive (MSFD) by the EU Black Sea Member States - Phase III”).
+This follows and builds on Phases I and II that were implemented in previous years: Phase I, which focused on monitoring programmes (finalised in January 2015) and Phase II, which aimed to develop coordinated or joint Programmes of Measures (finalised February 2016).

 The process to revise Annex III of the MSFD and the Commission Decision on criteria and methodological standards on good environmental status (GES) (2010/477/EU) resulted in versions by the MSFD Regulatory Committee on 10th November 2016.
 These documents are considered draft as they still need to go through public consultation and the Council and Parliament.
 These approved draft versions of Annex III and the Commission Decision are used as the basis for the criteria, activities, pressures and impacts in this Roof Report.